-The Ikon Base Pass is also accepted at the program’s participating international resorts.
-Meanwhile, you can enjoy the slopes at the Jackson Hole Mountain Resort and Aspen-Snowmass by upgrading to the Ikon Base Plus Pass.
+The Ikon Base Pass is also accepted at the program's participating international resorts.
+Meanwhile, you can enjoy the slopes at the Jackson Hole Mountain Resort WY, Aspen-Snowmass CO, Sun Valley ID, Deer Valley UT, Taos Ski Valley NM, Alta Ski Area UT by upgrading to the Ikon Base Plus Pass.

-Note, the price difference between the unrestricted Ikon Pass and Ikon Base Pass children ages 5 to 12 only differs by $60.
+Note, the price difference between the unrestricted Ikon Pass and Ikon Base Pass children ages 5 to 12 differs by $70.